gdisf/teaching-materials/algorithms/handout_sorting.md

 ## Insertion sort

+* Create a new array where the sorted elements will go
-* Begin at the left-most element of the array
+* Start with the first element in the un-sorted array
-* Go through the remaining elements
+* Go through the sorted array until you find the correct position for the element
-* When the correct position is found, insert the element in its correct position
+* Insert the element in its correct position
-* Repeat
+* Repeat until the un-sorted array is empty

 ## Selection sort